nuggetscooking/releases/README.md

 We strongly recommend not deleting old versions of nuggets without testing updates first.

 If your `.story` source file respects the `nuggets` structure:
-- create a new slide in the dedicated scene,
+- create a new slide in the `nuggets` dedicated scene,
 - import the last version,
 - then target the correct slide from the trigger in the main  mask.